Ballantynes: Timaru

+Invercargill

+On 29 February 2024, Ballantynes Select was opened in Invercargill, the store is small format and the first Ballantynes outside of Canterbury.

+Seasalt Cornwall

+Ballantynes partnered with Seasalt Cornwall (a British high street brand) to open its first international store store at Milford Centre in Auckland in August 2023.

-Other stores and services
+Other services

 Not including The Pantry gourmet food department in Christchurch, Ballantynes operates three food outlets.
 The Tearooms are found on the lower ground floor of the Christchurch store.
 Kin Bistro and Winebar is on the ground floor and JB's Café is located at the Timaru branch.

 The Christchurch store also offers a range of services, including 'Ballantynes by Appointment' personal shopping, Gift Registry, 'The Workroom' alterations and nationwide and international delivery.
 Ballantynes offers finance in the form of the Ballantynes Card store account card.
 Gift cards are also available.
 Ballantynes also offers extensive online shopping on its website.
 In mid-2012, Ballantynes launched Beauty VIP, a rewards programme for cosmetics in the Christchurch and Timaru stores, and at Solace Hair and Beauty in the Christchurch store.